ResearchProjects | Publications

 Project team: Beatrice de Graaf (Principal Investigator), Peter-Ben Smit, Mathieu Segers, Jorrit Steehouder, Clemens van den Berg

 Since its inception the European integration project has been contested.
 We aim to show why some blueprints put their stamp on the institutional start-up of European integration, while other blueprints were rejected.
-To this end we focus on transnational political, clerical and economic networks.
+To this end we focus on transnational political, religious and economic networks.
 Including a wider range of actors, the project expands the existing historiography of the EU’s “early” integration.
 Moreover, such a new understanding of the diversity of ideas of “what is Europe” in these early years of European integration may help to elucidate the driving forces and institutional dynamics in today’s EU.

 Normative Power and Military Means: the evolving character of the EU’s international power